-MANAGED DEPLOYMENT
+MANAGED SERVICE

 One of the easiest ways to get started with Citus is to spin up a cluster in the cloud on Azure.
-Citus is available as a built-in deployment option in the Azure Database for PostgreSQL - Hyperscale (Citus) managed service.
+The Citus managed service is available as Azure Cosmos DB for PostgreSQL, formerly known as Hyperscale (Citus) in Azure Database for PostgreSQL.